AndrewDTR/amoses.dev/src/pages/blog/upl-people-counter.md

 ## Zigbee!

 Enter Zigbee.
 It's a low-rate mesh wireless protocol that allows for smart devices to communicate over a personal area network.
 A benefit of this is that you're able to use one hub to communicate with a variety of devices, even those made by different manufacturers.
-Instead of searching for a particular brand for the door contact sensors, I would just have to find ones that support the Zigbee protocol.
+Instead of searching for a particular brand for the door contact sensors, I would just have to find ones that supported the Zigbee protocol.
 Then I would be able to view their status through Home Assistant's dashboard.

 It's important to note that Zigbee radios operate independently from WiFi or Bluetooth antennas.
 If you want to interface with Zigbee devices, you'll have to pick up a special receiver that can support the protocol.
 For this project, I picked up [this one](https://www.amazon.com/SONOFF-Universal-Assistant-Zigbee2MQTT-Wireless/dp/B0B6P22YJC/) made by SONOFF.
 Home Assistant's Zigbee integration is called [Zigbee Home Automation](https://www.home-assistant.io/integrations/zha/), and it supports a variety of Zigbee coordinators (the USB dongles that allow for connections).
 When you use this integration, Home Assistant automatically creates a Zigbee network that the devices can join.